namshi/coding-standards/javascript.md

 "protected" methods.

-When loading files by paths, be sure to not create contrains for app loading.
+When loading files from the filesystem, be sure not to hardcode paths but use the safe `__dirname + path.join(...)` syntax so that the scripts can be launched from wherever directory

-Example: (assuming the following dir strcture)
+Example: (assuming the following dir structure)
 ```
 /appDir/
       |/src/